janmonschke/backbone-couchdb/README.md

 containing one simple view and I'm done with server-side code and can fully concentrate on my Backbone App.

 Also I wanted to get real time updates when my models are changed on the server (e.g. by a second user).
-The CouchDB _changes feed seemed like a perfect match to me.
+The CouchDB _changes feed seemed like a perfect match for this problem.

 Getting Started
 ---------------